carlosjordao/SnmpSwitch/README.md

 # USE
   1. use: python3 manage.py migrate
 	* this will connect and create the database tables for you.
 You only need to create beforehand the database.
-  2. after that, add some extra tables, functions and rules to postgres.
-For now, they will add some kind of log upon some alterations.
-Add all necessary parameters to this command: psql -d snmpswitch < SnmpSwitch/snmpswitch-functions.sql

   3. Go to "Probe" section and try probing each switch you need.
 After inserting all switches you want, you should see them on 'Network Status' link
 	* altough there isn't a interface to bulk insert, you can use scripts with the URL http://<site>/probe/switch/<ip>/<community>